Working Practices#

 Be aware of closed releases or planned outages

-Consider bringing planning together using an overarching ticket.
+Consider bringing planning together using an overarching issue.
 It can be very helpful for documenting and monitoring progress of your work.

 Tip